 A note to resin.io users: While resinOS 2.0.0-beta.1 will not immediately be available on the resin.io platform, we plan to make the option available within the next few months.
 We think that resinOS 2.x will Just Work for most users, but it does have some breaking changes.
 Thus, resinOS 1.x will remain the default option while resinOS 2.x is in the beta phase.
 When it's ready to move out of beta, resinOS 2.x will become the default, but with resinOS 1.x still available to resin.io users.
 As we migrate our users to resinOS 2.x, we will eventually retire the 1.x line and focus exclusively on 2.x and beyond.
 If you have a production deployment with resin.io that runs resinOS 1.x, nothing will immediately change for you, and we will be in contact to discuss migration options, most likely in early 2017.

-Download resinOS here, contribute on github, and let us know what you think on Gitter.
+Download resinOS here, contribute on github, and let us know what you think in our Forums.
 We look forward to working with you to grow and improve resinOS!

 If you're looking to dig deeper into our source code, you can get started with the central repo that contains the docs and landing page, named resinos, follow up with the core yocto layer repo called meta-resin, look at the resin-device-toolbox, and gradually delve into the particulars of the repos of each device supported by resinOS, also under the resin-os github org.